CrimeCrime

 Prosecutors said Wednesday more fraudulent ballots are still being found and “there is indication there may be 20+ victims."

-As of Election Day, 16 people had reported that they were victims of voter fraud in Mesa County.
+As of Election Day, 16 people out of the 114,773 active voters in Mesa County had reported being victims of voter fraud.

 Denver7 is committed to making a difference in our community by standing up for what's right, listening, lending a helping hand and following through on promises.
 See that work in action, in the videos above.